Home Christmas FoodFruit with Brown Sugar Cream

 Fruit with Brown Sugar Cream

 Make orange slices without the peel by cutting off the orange ends first.
-Then slice off the peel–from top to bottom all the way around.
-Finally, cut the orange into round slices.
+Then slice off the peel–from top to bottom around the orange.
+Finally, cut the it into round slices.

 Cutting Oranges for Fruit with Brown Sugar Cream

 Oranges can be divided into their natural sections or sliced crosswise.
 If you cut them into crosswise slices, remove the skin first.
-Cut off the ends of an orange and then slice off the skin in strips, working all the way around the orange.
+Cut off the ends of an orange and then slice off the skin in strips, moving around the orange for each cut.
 Finish by cutting the orange into round slices.
 This is a pretty way to serve oranges in a salad, and it looks appetizing because all the white pith is removed.

 Fruit with Brown Sugar Cream